 What Happens During an Autolyse?

 When flour is left to rest and absorb water, there’s a number of reactions that take place which can make a vast difference to the result of your dough and bread.
 Here’s a break down of some of the reactions that occur:

 The Dough Becomes Fully Hydrated Early On in the Process

-Flour actually takes a lot longer than you’d think to fully absorb all it’s water.
+Flour actually takes a lot longer than you’d think to fully absorb all its water.
 It can take up to a few hours (sometimes longer) for flour to completely become hydrated in water.
 And allowing this to happen before adding other ingredients brings about a number of benefits, which i’ll discuss in the next section.
-A flour that is finer and whiter will absorb flour much quicker than a flour that is coarser in texture and/or contains the bran (i.e. whole wheat flour).
+A flour that is finer and whiter will absorb water much quicker than a flour that is coarser in texture and/or contains the bran (i.e. whole wheat flour).

 Enzymes in the Flour Become Activated during Autolysis

 Flour naturally contains enzymes in and around it, which become activated once the flour becomes wet.
 There are two main enzymes and they both do different things: